Lanthian/comp30024-2024-part-b/notes.md

 * Can try generating just one child node at a time for MCTS - should MASSIVELY improve the algorithm, but would require an unbiased method of generating 1/180 children states.
 Calling a function that is suspended and unpauses, calculates and re-pauses whenever a new child is needed would be ideal.
 Any further work with MCTS should look into this.

+* I think we should change the threshold in Greedy a-B so that it kicks in sooner, as currently 15 remaining moves can be 15 different pieces all placed off one tile - inaccurate representation of how close to game end the game is.
+  * Can instead use a combined measure of remaining air cells on the board, & low h3 measure with weighting (1,0) for internal (a,b) (remaining free neighbour cells for player).
+Or alternatively a ratio with weighting (1,-1) - when over half of the remaining air tiles are neighbouring tiles to either color, a good time for a-B to maximise h1.
+  * If turn count is approaching 150 and nowhere near endgame threshold above, aim to maximise with h1 instead.
+  * We want the a-B to kick in when match outcome is near or things are looking dicey for our agent (only use it's brains if it has to, due to how computationally expensive this is).
+  * Depth of a-B search can be dynamic regarding how close to game end we are.

+* (Later) Hang on, possible buffoon alert: We should passively train a MCTS on a crazy amount of games, and store this trained MCTS somewhere.
+THEN, load it in via txt file in the `__init__` stage of our agent to determine our early game playstyle.
+  * We will need to alter first_move to consider all possible starting states so we can train the MCTS across all starting states.
+Will be a better implementation than it currently is however, for sure.